 Cufflinks are a beloved and diverse accessory.
 Crafted in an array of styles from simple to ornate and whimsical to formal, they have the ability to highlight the personality of their wearer.
 Both highly individualistic and collectible, they are a small but mighty accessory that can transform the look of any suit and add sartorial splendor to your wardrobe.
+Vintage cufflinks illustrated superior craftsmanship and served as stunning pieces of jewelry to be worn on any special occasion.
+If you are looking to add a set of classic cufflink jewelry to your fine jewelry collection, this blog post is for you.
 So, roll up your sleeves and read on to learn a brief history of the cufflink, including styles and designs to look for when building your own collection.

 Cufflinks continued rising in popularity among the fashionable sect throughout the 18th century, especially as royalty and the aristocracy began to wear them more regularly.
 They became even more widespread in the 19th century with the introduction of the French cuff and starch, the result of which were shirt sleeves that were much stiffer and impossible to fasten merely with a button.
-Cufflinks thus became a necessity for any well-dressed individual — men as well as women.
-Because few garments came with buttons at the time, women also wore cufflinks to secure their blouses.
+Men’s cufflinks thus became a necessity for any well-dressed individual - men as well as women.
+Because few garments came with buttons at the time, women also wore sterling silver and gold cufflinks to secure their blouses.

 With the 1920s came a new style of sport shirt with unstarched cuffs that did not necessitate cufflinks, yet they remained en vogue.
 They did not drop off in popularity until the years of the Great Depression and World War II when such luxuries were no longer a priority.
 They eventually came back into style as economies recovered and remain a mainstay of a well-appointed men’s wardrobe into the modern-day.